TylerPachal/sangria-website/getting-started.md

 * Test the schema
 * Expose a GraphQL endpoint via HTTP (with akka-http and play)

-If you would like to learn more about GraphQL itself, I would highly recommend you to visit the [official GraphQL website](http://graphql.org).
+If you would like to learn more about GraphQL itself, I would highly recommend you visit the [official GraphQL website](http://graphql.org).

 ## Define a GraphQL Schema